bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/syllabus.md

 ### Time Commitment
 This is a core CS class and will demand a significant time commitment.
 It is critical that you budget your time accordingly.
-The suggested times above are tentative and will vary from week to week as some topics---esp towards the middle of the semester---will harder and take longer than others.
-You should expect to commit 10 hours a week to meet the expectations of the course, and perhaps more to excel.
+The suggested times above are tentative and will vary from week to week as some topics---esp towards the middle of the semester---will be harder and may take more hours.
+You should expect to commit 10 hours a week to meet the expectations of the course, and  more to excel.

 Some of you will put in more or less time than what I suggested above.
 If you find that you struggle with discrete math (e.g. logarithms, exponents, etc) you will need to allocate more time to grasp those concepts --- hang in there, you just need more practice.
 If you finish faster, take a look at the optional problems or just send me an email and I will happily provide additional problems.